Dragonmystic707/exalted-reincarnated/docs/System.md

 > deep ties to the Immaculate Order) could be applied to the hidden Key
 > Issue, if they wanted.*
 >
-> *One Player now decides to use the “Probe for Key Issue,” trying to
+> *One Player now decides to use the "Probe for Key Issue," trying to
 > divine the relationship between the Sycophant and the Trade Prince.
 > They succeed on their roll, and the Storyteller responds by noting
-> that the Trade Prince “Fears what that man represents,” and notes that
+> that the Trade Prince "Fears what that man represents," and notes that
 > the man has signs of the Immaculate Order woven into his clothes.*

 ### Altering/Adding Goals

-During the Encounter, the Players may decide they want to alter the ultimate goal–perhaps they have decided to push further, or have found an alternate goal they prefer.
+During the Encounter, the Players may decide they want to alter the ultimate goal--perhaps they have decided to push further, or have found an alternate goal they prefer.

 In both cases, the Storyteller should add an additional Key Issue to